qouteall/immptl/docs/wiki/Portal-Gun.md

 ![](./portal_gun_recharge.png)

 You can obtain a portal gun without energy limitation in creative mode inventory or command `/give @p portalgun:portal_gun{maxEnergy:0}`

+### Make the portal gun to only work on some blocks

+By using commands, you can obtain a portal gun that only works on some blocks.
+For example, `/give @p portalgun:portal_gun{allowedBlocks:["#minecraft:ice","minecraft:stone"]} 1` gives a portal gun that only works on stone block and ice blocks (including ice, packed ice, blue ice and frosted ice).
+The `minecraft:stone` is the block id of stone.
+The `#minecraft:ice` refers to the `minecraft:ice` block tag.

 ### Custom Color